 Furthermore, cryptocurrency can also be acquired in the market through buying and selling -the so-called trading.
 In crypto trading, the user or trader usually buys low and sells higher to gain profit and store more assets.
 Cryptocurrency can also be gained through rewards from certain shops and apps like Lolli.
 These apps reward you with a certain amount of cryptocurrency for every purchase of their product.

 There is also the so-called crypto-gaming, wherein players acquire cryptocurrency through playing games and selling items from their games.
+Gift Card Trading App is an innovative new way to trade gift cards online.

 Is cryptocurrency real or a fad?